adonisjs-community/awesome-adonisjs/README.md

 - [Akpoho Invoicing Software](https://github.com/ndianabasi/akpoho-invoicing-software) - An open-source SaaS-grade application which provides invoicing, quotations, and receipts functionalities for small businesses.
 Akpoho Software is built with the amazing AdonisJS 5 as the backend, so you can study the source codes and learn how to build your SaaS application with AdonisJS.
 - [MVP Starter](https://github.com/yann-yinn/mvp-starter) - build faster your next idea with this Adonis Starter providing ready-to-use users management (Sign up, Sign in, logout, forgot password, email verification, roles)
 - [MVP Admin Starter](https://github.com/batosai/adonis-starter) - build your next Adonis Starter project from a pre-existing admin interface (Register user, Roles, Sign in, Forgot password, Email verification, Impersonating users)
+- [Karaoke](https://github.com/batosai/karaoke) - Experimental karaoke app.
+Create a playlist by adding the youtube url of your choice and use your smartphone as a microphone.

 ## Companies/Projects using AdonisJS